 Don’t be afraid to grieve for this friendship break up the way you would with any relationship.
 It’s normal, and a topic people should openly discus so much more.
 You go through all sorts of questions in your mind and emotions that follow those.
 Could I have done something else?
 Did I do too much?
 What did I do wrong?

 There is an update with the friendship break down though, and it did result in a happy ending.
-Luckily.
+This time.

-It’s not my story to tell but all you need to know is things are more positive now, people have grown as individuals for the better and friendships have changed.
-Here’s to a stress free ’18 with no more worrying about friendships, we’re grown ass adults.
+It’s not just my story to tell but all you need to know is things are more positive now, people have grown as individuals for the better and friendships have changed.
+Here’s to a stress free ’18 with no more worrying about friendships.
 We don’t need to text daily and we don’t need to worry about cancelling plans cause our adult lives got in the way.
 Friendships should be simple, not leaving you feeling like you have to force the effort to make it happen.
 You’re either with me on this journey or you ain’t.

 “shoutout to low maintenance friends, the ones you don’t talk to for months because you’re both living life but when you meet up, theres nothing but love”